 - Mortgage intermediary – pursuant to Section 151 A (1) of the Consumer Credit Act 1995 and pursuant to Section 31(10) of the European Union (Consumer Mortgage Credit Agreements) Regulations 2016.

-You will see our firm on the registers maintained by Central Bank for these categories.
+You can see us on their registers for these categories.

 2.6 Protecting Investors – Investor Compensation Company Ltd. (ICCL)

-The ICCL is a company established under the Compensation Act, 1998.
-Its main purpose is to insure that eligible clients of a failed investment firm receive compensation.
-The IICL aims to operate a financially sound scheme so that it is in a position to pay, in a prompt manner, statutory levels of compensation to clients of failed investment firms.
-As we generally do not handle client cash, the chances of any claim arising are remote, however, there is a second larger fund operated to partially protect consumer against failure of investment product providers.
+The ICCL was established under the Compensation Act, 1998.
+Its purpose is to ensure that eligible clients of a failed investment firm receive compensation.
+The ICCL aims to pay statutory levels of compensation to clients of failed investment firms.
 You can see full details on www.investorcompensation.ie

 2.7 Financial Services and Pensions Ombudsman

-If you have a complaint against a financial services undertaking or firm, which you cannot resolve directly with that firm, and you are a consumer, you can refer your complaint to the Ombudsman who has powers to adjudicate and make binding judgements.
-You need to have exhausted the complaints procedure of the firm you are dealing with, before the Ombudsman will review your complaint.
+If you cannot resolve any matter directly with us, you can refer your complaint to the Ombudsman who has powers to adjudicate and make binding judgements.
+You need to have exhausted our complaints procedure, or that of the provider you are dealing with, before the Ombudsman will review your complaint.
 Further details can be found on www.fspo.ie